kradnangel/kradnangel.github.io/_posts/2015-04-30-[Solution][LeetCode][Palindrome Number].md

 ...

-There are some details in this question.
+There are some details in this question:

-You should check every number instead of just subtracting the corresponding numbers which are checked from the integer and checking the remainder.
+You should check every number instead of just removing the corresponding numbers which are checked from the integer and checking the remainder.

-For example, when you're checking the first number and last number of 100021, if you just use 100021 - 100000 - 1, you will get 2.
+For example, when you're checking the first number and last number of 100021, if you just use 100021 - 100000 and divide 10, you will get 2.
 In this case, your program will return true, which makes the mistake.

 ###Code